Stormax181iq/todolist/README.md

 ## Todo list
-> A simple Todo app
+> A simple Todo app, allowing the user to add, edit and delete tasks